OpenSpace/OpenSpace-Docs/manual/content/globebrowsing/creation/readable-datasets.md

   - `<OpenSpaceTimeIdFormat>` - Format of the time placeholder `${OpenSpaceTimeId}` to be pasted in the URL
   - `<GDAL_WMS>` - The GDAL WMS is defined here

-The placeholder `${OpenSpaceTimeId}` is replaced with the current Openspace time quantized according to the value provided for `<OpenSpaceTimeResolution>`.
+The placeholder `${OpenSpaceTimeId}` is replaced with the current OpenSpace time quantized according to the value provided for `<OpenSpaceTimeResolution>`.
 Then a new dataset will be loaded and texture images will be updated on the fly.

 ```xml
 <OpenSpaceTemporalGDALDataset>